 The person creating or editing these policies needs any of the following roles assigned to them:

-The first policy is to enable the speaker attribute feature on Microsoft Teams Rooms.
-Note that you don’t set policies on the Teams Rooms device, you set policies on the Resource Account that signs into Teams Rooms and runs the meetings on the device.
+The first policy I will create is to enable the speaker attribute feature.
+For Teams Rooms, note that you don’t set policies on the Teams Rooms device, you set policies on the Resource Account that signs into Teams Rooms and runs the meetings on the device.

 First, I will create a policy called IntelligentSpeakerMTR that sets the value “roomAttributeUserOverride” to “Attribute”.[27]